Editor’s Note: This blog was updated November 23, 2020 to reflect timeline updates made by CMS and ONC to their Final Rules.

 The long-awaited interoperability rules recently dropped from the Office of the National Coordinator for Health Information Technology (ONC) and the Centers for Medicare and Medicaid Services (CMS).
 The rules are long (approaching 2,000 pages) and highly complex.
-And, just this week, some deadlines for the two rules have been extended due to the COVID-19 crisis.
-The rules’ updates, for the most part, fall into the category of “discretionary enforcement,” meaning that during the enforcement discretion period (varies from 3-6 months), CMS and ONC do not intend to enforce these provisions as they currently apply to certain entities or activities.
-There was one key provision that was a true deadline extension: CMS, in their April 21 announcement, gave physicians and other providers a full year (until 5/1/2021) to comply with the implementation timeline for the admission, discharge, and transfer (ADT) notification and Conditions of Participation (CoPs).
+Some deadlines for the two rules have been extended due to the COVID-19 crisis.
+There was one key provision that was a true deadline extension: CMS, in their April 21 announcement, gave physicians and other providers a full year (until Spring 2021) to comply with the implementation timeline for the admission, discharge, and transfer (ADT) notification and Conditions of Participation (CoPs).

-Regardless of the new implementation timelines or essentially delayed enforcement of specific provisions, these rules still require immediate resources and planning for compliance.
+Regardless of the new implementation timelines, these rules still require immediate resources and planning for compliance.
 Stakeholders need to quickly understand what is in the rules, what pertains to them, and where there is market differentiation or operational improvement opportunities leveraging the rules.
 We will leave it to others to do a deeper dive into the contents and specific requirements of the two rules.
 In this blog, adapted from our March 13 webinar available here, we will briefly explore key requirements of both rules and some possible stakeholder impacts.
 Next week’s HIT Perspectives will shed further light on the opportunities inherent in the rules.

 What’s in the rules?
 The rules are a game changer on several fronts.
 BUT it is important to remember they are part of an evolutionary process, which leverages technology and policy levers to better engage the patient and caregivers in the care program.
 The transformational path to the future will be driven by business needs; these rules are not just a massive, Congressionally mandated health information technology (health IT) project.